CharlieBurton10/classicalmusicquiz/README.md

 ---
 ## Rationale

+### Project Introduction
 An opportunity to test and enhance your classical music with this 2 level quiz.
-Whether you are a beginner or and experienced musician, this quiz is designed to challenge and help expand your classical music knowledge.

-With a 40 questions spread over 2 levels of difficulty, easy or hard, the user will be given a random 5 questions, worth 10 points a question and 45 seconds to complete the quiz.
+Whether you are a beginner or an experienced musician, this quiz is designed to challenge and help expand your classical music knowledge.
+The quiz has 40 questions spread over 2 levels of difficulty, easy or hard, the user will be given a random 5 questions, worth 10 points a question and 45 seconds to complete the quiz.
+The timer that has been added to encourage the user to think fast under time pressure.

+### Motivation and Inspiration
+Music is a part of everday life and has a significant impact on us all as humans.
+Classical music, in particular, is used for many aspects of media and advertising and whilst people may propose that they have little or no knowledge of the idiom, they are subjected to it frequently.
+This quiz provides the opportunity for the player to test their knoweledge at various levels.

+The inspiration for creating this quiz is to produce a quiz that is accessible to all rather than just classical music fans, by doing so I hope to inspire those who have a limited knowledge of the genre to become more interested in it.

+### Project Scope and Limitations

+The scope of the project includes the creation of an online classical quiz with the features focusing on usability on mulitple devices and accessbility for anyone to be able to take part.

+The known limitation is the quiz currently only has 40 questions spread over 2 levels of difficulty, easy or hard.
+So after playing the quiz a few time the visitor would start seeing some of the same questions.
+To solve this limitation I would expand the number of questions in both the easy and hard js files and potentially add a medium level of difficulty.

 ## User Experience (UX)